Our School and the Public Sector Equality Duty

 How successful are we?

 In the past, girls and boys have achieved similarly in their public examinations.
-However, a gap has been growing and recently there has been a considerable difference in some subjects, including English and in attainment at GCSE A*-C overall.
+However, a gap has been growing and recently there has been a considerable difference in some subjects, including English and in attainment and progress at GCSE overall.
 Boys here still do better than boys nationally, but girls do much better.
 This is one of our Equalities Objectives.

 We want girls and boys to access all areas of the curriculum with equal enthusiasm, particularly areas which are traditionally the domain of one gender.
 This is a breakdown of the numbers of girls and boys following option subjects which stereotypically have a gender bias: